Mick van Buren

-Mick van Buren (born 24 August 1992) is a Dutch professional footballer who plays as a striker for Czech First League club Slavia Prague.
+Mick van Buren (born 24 August 1992) is a Dutch professional footballer who plays as a forward for Czech First League club Hradec Králové.

 Club career

 Born in Ridderkerk, Netherlands, van Buren joined Excelsior from SV Slikkerveer as a teenager.
 Aside from a brief spell at Feyenoord, he played for the Dutch club until the summer of 2013.
 During his time with SBV Excelsior, he scored 13 goals in 27 appearances in the Dutch Eerste Divisie.

 van Buren's performances caught the attention of Esbjerg fB.
 On 4 July 2013, he became new manager Niels Frederiksen's first signing, joining on a free transfer and agreeing a three-year long contract with the defending Danish Cup champions.

 Slavia Prague

-In July 2016 van Buren moved to Czech First League club Slavia Prague.

-During a pre-season friendly, Van Buren scored a hat trick against OGC Nice.
+In July 2016, van Buren moved to Czech First League club Slavia Prague.
+During a pre-season friendly, Van Buren scored a hat trick against Nice.
 It took him 14 league games to score a goal for Slavia, eventually scoring twice in their 4–0 home win against Mladá Boleslav on 27 August 2017.

-On 9 May 2018 he played as Slavia Prague won the 2017-18 Czech Cup final against Jablonec.
+On 9 May 2018, he played as Slavia Prague won the 2017-18 Czech Cup final against Jablonec.

 On 22 November 2018, van Buren signed a new contract with Slavia until the summer of 2021.